BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### Degree of differentiation (Fst)

-We will measure Fst with the package dartR.
-It will take a few minutes to run.
+We will now have a look at the measure of genetic differentiation between the populations.
+We will measure this by calculating the Fst.
+For this, we'll make use of the package dartR.
+For the sake of time, we will select a few populations to do this analysis.
 ```
+NW_DK_fst <- dartR::gl.keep.pop(data, c("Norway","Ldk"), recalc = TRUE, mono.rm = TRUE, v = 2)

 fst_all <- dartR::gl.fst.pop(data,nboots = 1000)
 fst_all$Fsts
 fst_all$Pvalues